nv-legate/legate/BUILD.md

 Only necessary if you wish to run with Nvidia GPUs.

-The following additional CUDA libraries are required, for use by legate.core or downstream libraries.
+The following additional CUDA libraries are required, for use by legate or downstream libraries.
 Unless noted otherwise, these are included in the conda environment file.